Seekatar/Tools-DotNet/src/Tools/ObjectFactory/README.md

 This uses the .NET [IServiceProvider](https://docs.microsoft.com/en-us/dotnet/api/system.iserviceprovider?view=net-6.0) to create the instances so they support injecting whatever they need.

-> If you can use dependency injection to get your objects, or an IEnumerable&lt;baseClass&gt; that is preferred to a factory.
-Since this is a Service Resolver (anti)-pattern
+> If you can use dependency injection to get your objects or an `IEnumerable&lt;baseClass&gt;` that is preferred to a factory.
+Since this is a Service Resolver (anti)-pattern. ([Or is it?](https://jimmybogard.com/service-locator-is-not-an-anti-pattern/))

 ## Default Configuration